ThePeeps191/ThePeeps191/README.md

   <li><a href="https://thepeeps191.github.io/codeforces/" target="_blank">Codeforces Solutions (WIP)</a></li>
   <li>I am currently more focused on competitive programming and C++ practice so my projects list is pretty bare right now.</li>
 </ul>
-You can also find my portfolio website at <a href="https://thepeeps191.is-a.dev">https://thepeeps191.is-a.dev</a> though I am currently in the process of updating it.
+You can also find my portfolio website and resume at <a href="https://dannywang.dev">https://dannywang.dev</a>.

 ### Past Projects
 <ul>